deepspeech/SentimentAnalysis_Twitter/README.md

 Goal:

 Determine whether a piece of writing is positive, negative or neutral.
-Also known as opinion mining, deriving the opinion or attitude of a speaker.
+Also known as opinion mining, driving the opinion or attitude of a speaker.

 Marketing:
-This Twitter tool will be used by a company to develop their strategies, to understand customers’ feelings towards products or brand, hand see how people respond to their campaigns or product launches.
+This Twitter tool will be used by a company to develop their strategies, understand customers’ feelings towards products or brand, hand see how people respond to their campaigns or product launches.
 Responses provide insight as to why a product will be purchased or not purchased.

 What you need to install: